ckunte/mackeyboard/README.md

 # mackeyboard
 _Mac Keyboard to Windows Key Mappings_

-As humans, we have tactile memories.
-Years of accumulated muscle memory is important for us to be efficient at work.
-When our fingers sense a Mac keyboard underneath, they instinctively adapt to a Mac style of hotkeys.
-This repository should assist in ensuring continuity with the help of [AutoHotkey][ahk] key-mapping tool.
+Years of accumulated muscle memory is useful to be efficient at work.
+When our fingers sense a Mac keyboard underneath, they instinctively adapt to a Mac-style of hot keys.
+This repository should assist in ensuring continuity when using a Mac keyboard on Windows operating system with the help of [AutoHotkey][ahk] key-mapping tool.

 To get this working,